GoogleChrome/developer.chrome.com/site/en/blog/how-fugu-is-my-browser-and-how-fugu-is-the-web/index.md

 [Async Clipboard](https://web.dev/async-clipboard/), and [Web Share](https://web.dev/web-share/)
 have made this flow possible.

-With this in mind, I have developed a test application with the tongue-in-cheek name [How Fugu is my browser?](https://howfuguismybrowser.dev/) that you can take for a spin to see what Project Fugu APIs your browser of choice supports.
-Since not all features are exposed on all platforms—for example, the [Contact Picker API](/articles/contact-picker/) is currently only exposed on mobile—it's technically impossible to reach a score of 100% if you test on desktop (and vice versa), so regard it as more like a playful competition than absolute science.
+To learn what is possible, check out the application [How Fugu is my browser?](https://howfuguismybrowser.dev/) and see what Project Fugu APIs your browser of choice supports.
+Not all features are exposed on all platforms—for example, the [Contact Picker API](/articles/contact-picker/) is currently only exposed on mobile—therefore it's technically impossible to reach a score of 100% if you test on desktop (and vice versa).
+Therefore, regard this test as a playful competition rather than absolute science.
 For each tested feature, there's a link to the relevant documentation so you can learn more about the feature.
 Where feature detection is possible, there is also a note on whether the feature is supported by your browser or not, and finally